Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How long does it take to get my refund?

 You should be prepared to wait two to four weeks to get a refund on a canceled policy.
 Other refund wait times may vary.
-For example, the Covid-19 car insurance refunds are mostly automatic and reflected on the following month’s billing statement.
+Some refunds are automatic and will be reflected on the following month’s billing statement.

 What should I watch out for?